 Unlike in the US, where the climate can be quite varied across different states, you'll find the same types of grass in most parts of the UK.
 However, this isn't to say that British lawns have completely different types of grass to in America.
 You'll find dwarf ryegrass and annual meadowgrass on most lawns in the UK, just like you would on a cold-climate American lawn.
 We just don't have many species of warm-climate grasses that you get in the states, such as Bermudagrass.

-Also, red fescue and creeping/common bent are also very common on lawns in the UK.
-Fescue is a particularly common choice on manicured golf course-style lawns for its thin blades and very neat appearance, when taken care of properly.
+Also, red fescue and creeping/common bent are also common on lawns in the UK.
+Fescue is a particularly common choice on manicured golf course-style lawns for its thin blades and neat appearance, when taken care of properly.

 Below, we've explained some of the keys to making your lawn look great for those of us living in the UK.